SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/block_changes_en.md

 ### {% href_link 🍃 | Non-solid leaves %}
 Entities can go through {% symlink oak_leaves, Leaves %}.

+### {% href_link 👟 | Surroundings affect the movement speed %}
+Movement speed is dynamic and constantly changing.
+Walking on {% symlink dirt_path, Dirt Paths %} will be faster than walking on {% symlink dirt, Dirt %}, and vegetation on the path will slow you down instead.

 ## {% href_link 🔧 | Mechanics %}

 ### {% href_link 🔄 | Shared world destruction %}
 Block breaking is now shared among players with cracks staying in place for some time.
+A cracked block can be repaired by banging ({% game_action attack %}) it with {% symlink hammer, Hammer %}.

 ### {% href_link 🌊 | Water puddles hurt %}
 Falling into a puddle (one block of {% symlink water, Water %}) causes damage, you won't be able to save yourself with a {% symlink water_bucket, Water Bucket %}) anymore.